75th Anniversary & History of Teton County Library

-Our official birthday is January 8 1938, but as we open the library’s Addition and Renovation, we plan to keep the revelry going all year round by celebrating a special theme for each month in 2013.
+Our official birthday is January 8 1938, but with the library’s new Addition and Renovation, we plan to keep the revelry going all year round by celebrating a special theme for each month in 2013.
 We started with the question “What do you find at the library that improves your quality of life?“ From the list of words people shared, we choose a theme to focus on each month.

 “With the opening of our library addition and renovation, our 75th anniversary is a great opportunity for us to invite people in to discover all of the ways the library can help them fulfill their potential in the community,” said Deb Adams, Library Director.
 To learn more about the 75th celebration, visit http://www.tclib.org/75.

 Landmarks & Brief History of Teton County Library

 May 1915: St. John’s Community Library opened its doors in St. John’s House in Jackson for paying patrons.

 January 8, 1938: The Teton County Library opened a public library in a room in the American Legion Hall.